web2py/py4web/docs/chapter-14.rst

    formstyle=FormStyleBulma, # FormStyleDefault or FormStyleBulma
    grid_class_style=GridClassStyleBulma, #GridClassStyle or GridClassStyleBulma

+Notice that in this case you need to import the corresponding python modules in advance (we've already done it on line 4 and 5 above).
+Instead if you use the default no.css style you don't need to manually import its style modules (and you even don't need the formstyle and grid_class_style parameters).

 You also need to change the file templates/grid.html with this content:

 ::